UGarCil/PYOINV/README.md

 - PIL (pillow)

 Installation:
-We strongly recommend using anaconda to run Pyioinv, as the package installing is much simpler.
+We strongly recommend using anaconda to run Pyoinv, as the package installing is much simpler.
 Download anaconda for your OS and add it to the PATH, in the system variables.
 Once it's installed, you can install pillow and pandas with the following commands:

 ```
 conda install -c anaconda pillow